lifting for you

-Immigration court visitors are not allowed to bring cameras, video, or recording equipment.
-Depending on current Covid protocols, visitors and family members may be required to communicate through an electronic phone system and face coverings may be required.
+Immigration court visitors cannot bring cameras, video, or recording equipment.
+Depending on current Covid protocols, visitors and family members may be required to communicate through an electronic phone system, and face coverings may be required.
 Due to social distancing and other protocols, waiting times may be longer than normal.

 Where to File in the Atlanta Immigration Court When You Are Detained

 The Atlanta Immigration Court is one of the busiest immigration courts in the country.
-It is also one of the few courts that has multiple detention centers for immigrants who are waiting for their hearings.
+It is also one of the few courts with multiple detention centers for immigrants waiting for their hearings.

 To be able to file when you are detained, you must first be detained by ICE or Border Patrol and then transferred to a facility in Atlanta.
-Immigrants who are filing asylum cases will be detained at one of the following centers:
+Asylum seekers will be detained at one of the following centers:

 Once there, you will be given a Form I-213 which will allow you to file detained at this court.